About Perry N.

-I am familiar with all styles.
+I am familiar with all styles of guitar from fingerpicking to Bebop/Swing.
 I teach using a foundation in classical/flamenco style and technique.
 I have found that for my own career as a recording artist in both the classical, acoustic and electric guitar fields that the classical/flamenco styles are the most useful for developing and training the hands to become a consummate professional.

 I teach beginner to advanced students of any age.
 I also can provide pro and amateur electric guitarists an in-depth study of correct hand postures and left-hand/right-hand technique which can help to refine their overall technique and stylistic approach.
 I can also advise professional electric guitarists on their electronics, effects pedals, and amplifiers to achieve their own individual sound.
 I also teach Bass, and reading the Bass clef.

-I have an in-depth knowledge of the stylistic approaches and techniques of such guitarists as Eric Johnson, Jeff Beck, Joe Satriani, Randy Rhoads, Jimi Hendrix, Robert Fripp, Adrian Belew, and SRV to name a few, and I can teach you the components they use to build their signature licks.
+I have an in-depth knowledge of the stylistic approaches and techniques of such guitarists as Eric Johnson, Jeff Beck, Joe Satriani, Randy Rhoads, Jimi Hendrix, Robert Fripp, Adrian Belew to name a few, and I can teach you the components they use to build their signature licks.

 As a rule I only transcribe to give the students examples for lessons.
 I intend for all of my students to grow as musicians, so my lessons do not consist solely of transcribed solos and riffs.